Cumulo-pro/cumulo-block-explorer/docs/celestia-missed-proposals.md

 ## Limitations

 - **Cold start** - Counts begin from the first collector run.
-There is no retroactive backfill from chain history.
+There is no automatic retroactive backfill from chain history (a manual one-off tool exists for confirmed gaps, see [Manual backfill](#manual-backfill-ops-tool)).
-- **Window dependency** - Missed events are only detected within the `UPTIME_BLOCKS` batch fetched each cycle (150 blocks, ~30 min).
-Blocks outside this window that had `commitRound > 0` are not captured.
+- **Bounded catch-up window** - The [extended catch-up scan](#extended-catch-up-scan) reaches back up to `MISSED_SCAN_CAP` blocks (~10h mainnet, ~8h mocha) past `lastProcessedHeight`.
+A collector down longer than that resumes from the cap boundary, not from where it left off - anything older is not retroactively scanned.
+- **Fallback is not infinite redundancy** - the [RPC/API fallback](#rpcapi-automatic-fallback) protects against one endpoint (including Cumulo's own) being down, not against every candidate being down simultaneously.
 - **Inference, not observation** - The tracker identifies *which* validator was scheduled to propose in each failed round.
 It cannot determine *why* the proposal failed (offline, timeout, proposal rejected).
 A validator that signed the committed block was online; one that did not sign may have been offline.
 - **Validator set changes** - If the active validator set changes mid-simulation (e.g., immediately after a network upgrade or a large stake change), the sanity check may fail.
 The event is still recorded with a warning logged.